How to Deal with a Bad Property Management Company

 In today’s digital world, there is no excuse for flawed and irregular communication.
 A response within 24 hours is essential.
 If a property management company is non-responsive early in the relationship, it is likely they will be unable to meet tenant needs when it comes to repairs and other essential services.

-If it takes a week to send a plumber to fix a garbage disposal, if your tenant needs to be constantly emailing, you’ve obviously made the wrong choice in a property management company.
-Unsatisfied tenants are unlikely to renew and may terminate early.
+If your tenant needs to be constantly emailing to follow up on a broken garbage disposal, you’ve obviously made the wrong choice in a property management company.
+Unsatisfied tenants are unlikely to renew and may terminate early, potentially costing you thousands.

-Red flag #3: Poor knowledge of Landlord-Tenant rules
+Red flag #2: Poor knowledge of fair housing regulations

-This seems screamingly obvious, but shockingly many property management companies are ignorant about the complexity of federal and state laws that have been but in place to protect the rights of renters and to maintain a fair housing situation for tenants.
+This seems screamingly obvious, but shockingly many property management companies are ignorant about the complexity of federal and state laws that have been put in place to protect the rights of renters and to maintain fair housing situations for tenants.
 A baseline standard for a property management company is to have a sophisticated understanding of the Fair Housing Act and follow these regulations to make tenants feel comfortable.

 If for any reason, your tenant ever feels discriminated against, for any reason, this is a serious problem and can burden you with expensive and emotionally draining legal complications.

-If you don’t live near your rental properties, if you have a large portfolio - or if you want to off-load the full responsibility to your property management company - then it is essential that you choose one that has a full range of property management services.
+If you don’t live near your rental properties, have a large portfolio, or want to off-load the full responsibility to your property management company, it is essential that you choose one that has a full range of property management services.

 The hard truth is that one of the most difficult parts of being a landlord is finding good tenants.
 The best property management companies employ a thorough tenant screening process, using checks, referral checks, and employment verification to weed out potentially bad tenants.

 Before choosing a management company, interrogate them about their capabilities in screening new tenants.
-You should also ask, directly, what their eviction rates are, compare it to the state’s average.
+You should also ask, directly, what their eviction rates are and compare it to the state’s average.

 Renting is an around-the-clock service.
 So a leading-edge management company must offer 24/7 support.